Submitting Your Protocol to the IRB

 - Complete the online training program from CITI for research involving human subjects (CITE training from this or any other institution is valid for five years).

-- If you are a student, work closely with your faculty advisor as you develop your materials.
-Make sure your advisor has a final copy of your protocol exactly as it will be submitted.
-After you have incorporated all of the changes your advisor recommends, make sure that your advisor sends an e-mail to firstname.lastname@example.org containing the following statement:
+- A Note for Students: If you are a student, work closely with your faculty advisor as you develop your materials.
+Make sure your advisor has approved your application exactly as it will be submitted.
+After you have incorporated all of the changes your advisor recommends, make sure that your advisor sends an e-mail to email@example.com containing the following statement:

 “I assume responsibility for ensuring that [student's(s') name(s)] is/are aware of their responsibilities as researcher(s).
 I have mentored him/her/them in filling out this proposal and have reviewed the final draft, which I approve.
 I will oversee this research in its entirety.”